Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Experimental validation

 \section{Experimental validation}

-In order to experimentally validate the proposed framework, the control approach described in Section \ref{sec:control_approach} is used to autonomously perform a task of grabbing a 1.25 kg box using the recorded reference as described in Section \ref{sec:reference_extension}.
-We have used the QP solver provided by the software framework mc\_rtc\footnote{mc\_rtc: https://jrl-umi3218.github.io/mc\_rtc/} to perform these experiments.
-To simulate uncertainty in the environment, the to-be-manipulated object is shifted in the y-direction of the world frame defined in Figure \ref{fig:setup} over a range of distances during different experiments.
+In order to experimentally validate\footnote{A video showcasing the experimental validation can be found here: \href{https://youtu.be/jKzKd-z-EGE}{https://youtu.be/jKzKd-z-EGE}.} the proposed framework, the control approach described in Section \ref{sec:control_approach} is used to autonomously perform a grabbing task for a variety of objects using multiple references generated through the approach described in Section \ref{sec:reference_extension}.
+We have used the QP solver provided by the software framework mc\_rtc\footnote{mc\_rtc: \href{https://jrl-umi3218.github.io/mc\_rtc/}{https://jrl-umi3218.github.io/mc\_rtc/}} to perform these experiments.
+To emulate uncertainty in the environment, the to-be-manipulated object is shifted in the y-direction of the world frame defined in Figure \ref{fig:setup} over a range of distances during different experiments.
 As depicted in Figure \ref{fig:snapshots_tracking}, which shows snapshots of an experiment where the object displacement was -30 mm, this can result in a non-simultaneous impact, where one of the robots impacts the object before the other one, and before the nominal impact time $T_r$.

-The proposed approach is compared against two baseline approaches, one lacking impact detection and the other lacking an interim mode controller.
+The proposed approach is compared against three baseline approaches.
 In the first baseline approach, referred to as the approach with \textit{no RS}, we assume the ante- and post-impact reference do not overlap around the impact time, implying that we switch from the ante-impact mode directly to the post-impact mode at the nominal impact time $T_r$ rather than at the detected impact time $T_\text{imp}$.
-In the second baseline approach, referred to as the approach with \textit{no interim mode}, we do take into account the actual impact time $T_\text{imp}$.
-However, rather than switching to the interim mode, we switch directly to the post-impact mode, as done in previous iterations for RS with single impacts \cite{Saccon2014, Rijnen2020}.